24 Jan 3 Unbreakable Rules For A Resilient Turkish Get-Up

 Also, I like to pause momentarily between each step (each transition) and apply rule #2, which helps me to apply rule #3.

-These rules are simple and they all flow together.
+These rules are simple and they all flow nicely together.

-Apply rule #1 and let the rest fall into place.
+Apply rule #1 and then let the rest fall into place.